khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

 * IOUSBHost crashing in Catalina
   * Intel Bluetooth being trash, waiting for BCM94360NG to arrive
 * Alps kext unloads when keyboard cover disconnects(about 2 min after)
-  * Loading from macOS doesn't work either
   * Midi's G2 doesn't have this issue, gonna blame G1 + BlackMac not using a G1
+  * Installing into L/E works(Sadly)
-* ~~Using RTC ACPI Patch, need to find correct offset to block with [RTCMemoryFixup](https://github.com/acidanthera/RTCMemoryFixup/releases)~~
+* Using RTC ACPI Patch, need to find correct offset to block with [RTCMemoryFixup](https://github.com/acidanthera/RTCMemoryFixup/releases)
-  * As of BIOS ver.01.45, the region is `DF-E0`
+  * As of BIOS ver.01.45, the main region is `DF-E0`
+  * Wake from deep sleep will cause a restart with RTC error, likely multiple regions need to be fixed
 * Look into cycle count and temperature in SSDT-BAT
   * [zprood's cycle count hack](https://github.com/acidanthera/VirtualSMC/blob/master/Docs/Transition%20from%20zprood's%20cycle%20count%20hack.md)